MSX2 Japanese Computer

 MSX2 vs NES

-When it comes to old-school gaming, lots of people compare the MSX2 and NES (Nintendo Entertainment System).
-The NES was a powerhouse gaming console in united states and is one of the most popular systems ever created.
-The MSX2 was a computer you could have at home, and it had cool features and lots of different games.
+When it comes to old-school gaming, many people compare the MSX2 and NES (Nintendo Entertainment System).
+The NES was a powerhouse gaming console in the United States and one of the most popular systems ever created.
+The MSX2 was a home computer with cool features and a wide range of games.

 Metal Gear 2: Solid Snake